-The Council has assessed The Civic Square Precinct against criterion (g) and is satisfied that the place is likely to meet this criterion.
+The Council has assessed The Civic Square Precinct against criterion (g) and is satisfied that the place meets this criterion.

 The Civic Square Precinct has a special association with the ACT community for social and cultural reasons.
 The place has an enduring special association with the ACT Community.